How To Remove Calcium Flakes From Hot Tub

 Here’s how to scrub off calcium flakes from your hot tub surface:

-• Use a brush or sponge to gently scrub the calcium flakes off the surface.
+- Use a brush or sponge to scrub the calcium flakes off the surface gently.

 How To Remove Calcium Flakes From Hot Tub Water

-Another way to remove calcium flakes from your hot tub water is to vacuum them out with a hose attachment vacuum cleaner.
+Another way to remove calcium flakes from your hot tub water is to vacuum them out with a vacuum cleaner with a hose attachment.
 You can use any type of vacuum cleaner with a hose attachment and a filter bag.
 Make sure the vacuum cleaner is unplugged and safe for wet use.

 Here’s how to vacuum out calcium flakes from your hot tub water: